 This is a specialist-led small group departure with a group size of 8 -16.

 Charter flights from Ottawa to Pond Inlet are included in the price of the safari.

-An optional Polar Clothing Package is also available for purchase, speak to your destination specialist for more details.
+An optional Polar Clothing Package is also available for purchase (approximately £455).